flutter/website/src/perf/best-practices.md

   API page for an example of applying opacity directly to an image, which is faster than using the `Opacity` widget.
+* Instead of wrapping simple shapes or text in an `Opacity` widget, it's usually faster to just draw them with a semitransparent color.
+  (Though this only works if there are no overlapping bits in the to-be-drawn shape.)
 * To implement fading in an image, consider using the [`FadeInImage`][] widget, which applies a gradual opacity using the GPU’s fragment shader.